pothitos/naxos/manual/ProblemManager.md

 the domain will be kept `[0..10]`.

 We cannot call this function inside goals, but outside them.
-E.g. we can call it at the code "level" we call `nextSolution()`.
+E.g. we can call it at the code “level” we call `nextSolution()`.

 ---